Waterwitch

 Christiano now has no time left to enjoy the delights of the Blackwater, but instead is readying 'Rosy' for an overland trip to Tuscany, where he lives, and yes that is one of my Seagulls alongside her, ready to be shipped with her.
 Maybe I'll go and do the winter servicing on it next year, in warmer climes!

 'Bonita'Owned and built by Alan and Margaret Lonton, in conjunction with Doug and Jo Hoadley and their boat.
 She and 'Dougaljo' were built together at Collier Row.
 The two builders then tossing a coin to decide whose boat was whose when it got to the stage of different layouts and interiors!
 You can tell Alan is a professional!
-She is at present moored at Canvey Island
+She was moored at Canvey Island but moved up to Walton in 2011.

 The Chart table area.